-COE 699 Master's Thesis (9-0-9).
+COE 699 Master's Thesis (9 credits).
 Requires students to complete original research work in the field of study.
 Requires the thesis to be completed under the supervision of a faculty member serving as thesis advisor, and a final defense to the examining committee.
 Graded as Pass/Fail.
-Prerequisite: permission of program director.
+Prerequisite: approval of department head; prerequisite/concurrent: COE 695.